Musse122/BarberApp/README.md

-# computing-project
-Computing project for goldsmiths
+Computing Project For Goldsmiths

-Hello whoever may be reading this, this is a dense react + express project
+Greetings to anyone reading this, this is a compact react + express project.

-there are some dependencies that may be broken and clashing but here is how to fix it:
+There could be some dependencies that might be disrupted:
+To remove any confusion there should be two terminals one for backend and one for frontend.

+For backend
 cd backend
 npm install --force

+For front end
 cd ../frontend/barber-app
 npm install --force

+For backend
+cd backend
-then make a new terminal, one specifically for running the backend cd backend node . or nodemon .
+node . or nodemon .

-for front end
+For front end
 cd frontend/barber-app
 npm start# BarberApp